progiez/nptel-assignment-answers/programming-in-modern-c/README.md

-# NPTEL Programming In Modern C Assignment Answers and Solutions
+# NPTEL Programming In Modern C++ Assignment Answers and Solutions

 Are you looking for NPTEL Programming In Modern C Assignment Answers?
 This repository provides comprehensive solutions and answers for the Programming In Modern C course.
 Here, you'll find detailed explanations and solutions to help you complete your assignments efficiently.